Quantum gravity: Loop quantum gravity

 Loop quantum gravity seriously considers general relativity's insight that spacetime is a dynamical field and is therefore a quantum object.
 Its second idea is that the quantum discreteness that determines the particle-like behavior of other field theories (for instance, the photons of the electromagnetic field) also affects the structure of space.

-The main result of loop quantum gravity is the derivation of a granular structure of space at the Planck length.
-This is derived from following considerations: In the case of electromagnetism, the quantum operator representing the energy of each frequency of the field has a discrete spectrum.
+The main result of loop quantum gravity is that there is a granular structure of space at the Planck length.
+This is derived from the following considerations: In the case of electromagnetism, the quantum operator representing the energy of each frequency of the field has a discrete spectrum.
 Thus the energy of each frequency is quantized, and the quanta are the photons.
 In the case of gravity, the operators representing the area and the volume of each surface or space region likewise have discrete spectra.
 Thus area and volume of any portion of space are also quantized, where the quanta are elementary quanta of space.
 It follows, then, that spacetime has an elementary quantum granular structure at the Planck scale, which cuts off the ultraviolet infinities of quantum field theory.

 The quantum state of spacetime is described in the theory by means of a mathematical structure called spin networks.
 Spin networks were initially introduced by Roger Penrose in abstract form, and later shown by Carlo Rovelli and Lee Smolin to derive naturally from a non-perturbative quantization of general relativity.
 Spin networks do not represent quantum states of a field in spacetime: they represent directly quantum states of spacetime.

 The theory is based on the reformulation of general relativity known as Ashtekar variables, which represent geometric gravity using mathematical analogues of electric and magnetic fields.
 In the quantum theory, space is represented by a network structure called a spin network, evolving over time in discrete steps.